 For days of city exploration, a casual medium sized bag like this one works great.
 Just enough space for your phone, camera and water bottle… but not so huge that you stand out for the wrong reasons.
 It’s versatile enough to cover you for museum-hopping or dinner out.

-It may seem like a small item, but a quality travel towel should always be on your list of what to pack for Israel.
+It may seem like a small item, but a quality travel towel should always be on your list of what to pack for a trip to Israel.
 You’ll use it at the beach and Ein Gedi at a minimum, and maybe a few other times as well – definitely worth it for the minimal space it requires!
 I recommend the XL size if you want one big enough to use at the beach.

 Of course, since Israel is an extremely photogenic country you’ll want to bring a great camera.
 There are some wonderful choices these days in the “bridge camera” space and that’s what we’d recommend for most travelers who aren’t taking pictures for a living.
 You get full manual controls and a great zoom lens, but in a compact body that doesn’t require thinking about which lens to use.
 It’s not the right choice for everyone, but for most travelers, this type of camera will suit your needs without breaking the bank.